The best way to treat eczema naturally is to relax in a skin-soothing bath of oats! This easy oatmeal bath recipe will help soothe your skin problems.

 If your skin is dry and you live in cold weather, read How to Protect Your Skin in Dry Weather and Cold Climates.

-Run your bath and add your oats
+Run your bath and add oatmeal to make a soothing bath

 Begin to run a warm bath, and make sure to avoid high and hot temperatures as they will irritate and aggravate your skin.
 As you run the water, add your oatmeal powder to the bath and stir it around until the bath changes into a milky color.
 Move your hand around the bottom of the tub and try to break apart any clumps that you find in your oatmeal bath.
 Alternatively, if you want to avoid getting your tub dirty, you can put the dried oat powder into a stocking and run the bath water through the stocking.
 This will release the enzymes from the oats and help treat your eczema without creating a residue on your bath tub.